-2310.1(.2) Geography of Canada: Overview (Group D) Prerequisite: at least thirty (30) credit hours.
+2310 Geography of Canada: Overview (Group D)

 This course provides an overview of the physical, social, cultural and economic geographical characteristics of Canada taken as a whole and within its distinct regions.
 How humans affect and are affected by the physical environment will be a recurrent theme.
-The course serves as a prerequisite for GEOG 3310.1(.2).
+The course serves as a prerequisite for GEOG 3310.